Trowbridge Park, Michigan

 Trowbridge Park is an unincorporated community in Marquette Township, Marquette County, in the U.S. state of Michigan.
 It is also a census-designated place (CDP) for statistical purposes and has no legal status as an incorporated municipality.
 The CDP had a population of 2,287 at the 2020 census.
 The community is located within Marquette Township and borders the city of Marquette on the east and north.

 Geography

+Trowbridge Park is in eastern Marquette County, in the southern part of Marquette Township.
+The CDP is bordered to the east and north by the city of Marquette, the county seat.
+US Highway 41/M-28 forms the southern edge of the community.